Silsden: Notable people

 The Lampkin family lived at Silsden during the Second World War.
 Lampkin brothers Arthur, Alan and Martin were, later, national motorcycle trials champions.
 Martin Lampkin won the 1975 FIM Trial World Championship and his son, Douglas "Dougie" Lampkin, is a twelve-time trials world champion.

 The Wainman family, a second motorsport dynasty from Silsden, compete in BriSCA Formula 1 Stock Cars.
 Frankie Wainman was World Champion in 1979, while his son Frankie Wainman Junior is one of the most successful drivers in the history of the sport.

 English rugby league player Jack Reed, who played for the Brisbane Broncos, was born in Silsden.

 Henry Price started his first Fifty Shilling Tailors shop in Silsden.
 With this fortune, the now Sir Henry Price, bought Wakehurst Place, Ardingly, West Sussex, which is now owned by the National Trust.

 Margaret Wintringham, née Longbottom, was a British Liberal Party politician.
 She was the second woman take her seat in the House of Commons and lived in Silsden when her father was the head teacher at Bolton Road School.

-Television
+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter, and the Keighley relay transmitter.